aashifm1/Voice-Assistant/README.md

-# Voice Assistant (Alexa)
+s# Voice Assistant (Alexa)

 A Voice assistant like Alexa, built with Python.
 It is built for voice contolled commands to do the tasks.
-The below is the basic feature of the voice assistant.
+The below is the basic features of the voice assistant.
 - **Voice Recognition**
 - **Text-to-Speech Feedback**
 - **Smart Commands**